SlugBot/web/discord-commands.md

 Requirements to use command:
 - None

-Requirements to get regex keywords included in list:
+Requirements to get regex keywords included in list (at least one of the following):
 - `botAdmin` role
 - `ADMINISTRATOR` discord permission
 - Server owner